Justin Strnad: College career

 After playing high school football at East Lake in Tarpon Springs, Florida, Strnad committed to Wake Forest over Illinois, Iowa State, Marshall, Florida International and others who offered him scholarships.

 Strnad redshirted his freshman year at Wake Forest, but then played in all 13 games his redshirt freshman year.
 He again played as a reserve linebacker his sophomore year, but led the Demon Deacons in special teams tackles and interceptions.
 He moved up to a starting role as a junior, earning Honorable Mention all-ACC honors.
 A torn biceps tendon, suffered against Florida State in October, ended his senior season.
 Strnad registered two sacks and an interception in his shortened senior season; the interception was a key play late for Wake Forest in a 38–35 win over Utah State.
 He was once again named Honorable Mention all-ACC for 2019.
 Strnad garnered an invite to the 2020 Senior Bowl, but did not participate due to injury.

 Professional career

-Strnad was selected by the Denver Broncos in the fifth round with the 178th overall pick in the 2020 NFL Draft.
-He was placed on injured reserve on August 31, 2020 after undergoing season-ending wrist surgery.
+Strnad was selected by the Denver Broncos in the fifth round with the 178th overall pick in the 2020 NFL draft.
+He was placed on injured reserve on August 31, 2020, after undergoing season-ending wrist surgery.

+On March 19, 2024, it was reported that Strnad would be signing with the Carolina Panthers.
+However, hours later, Strnad flipped his commitment and re–signed with the Broncos on a one–year contract.

+On March 13, 2025, Strnad signed a one-year, $2.7 million extension with the Broncos.

+In Week 7 against the New York Giants, Strnad got his first career interception off of Jaxson Dart while the Broncos were down 26–16, turning the tide of the game and allowing them to achieve a 33–32 fourth quarter comeback victory.